AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 ## Ok, so how do I try it out?

-Well, you can find instructions [at the website](https://sandbox.aztec.network).

-Or you can just curl the site instead like this:
+You can just curl the site like this:

 ```sh
 /bin/bash -c "$(curl -fsSL 'https://sandbox.aztec.network')"